git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * The left/top button dis-/enables note repeat
 * The buttons 3 and 4 in the top row select the arpeggiator modes
 * All other buttons in the first block select the number of octaves
-* The first to columns in the second block select the period length
+* The first two columns in the second block select the period length
 * The remaining two columns in the second block select the note length

-The other buttons have the following functions:

-* With the bottom row of the 3rd and 4th block the length of new clips are selected (which can be created with Alt+Record).
+The buttons in the 3rd and 4th block have the following functions:

-* The 10th button of the first row (blue) activates duplicate mode.
+* Buttons of the 1st row (from top):
+  * Button 10 (blue) activates duplicate mode.
 Can be used with the first row of the Mix mode to duplicate tracks and with clips in the Session mode.
-* The 11th button of the first row (green) doubles the content of the currently selected clip.
+  * Button 11 (green) doubles the content of the currently selected clip.
-* The 12th button of the first row (red) activates delete mode.
+  * Button 12 (red) activates delete mode.
 Can be used with the first row of the Mix mode to delete tracks and with clips in the Session mode.
-* The three buttons in the upper right corner create new Instrument, Audio and Effect tracks.
+  * Buttons 14-16 create new Instrument, Audio and Effect tracks.
+* Buttons of the 2nd row:
+  * Button 14 (green/red): Toggles pinning of the cursor track.
+  * Button 15 (green/red): Toggles pinning of the cursor device.
+  * Button 16 (green/red): Toggles pinning of the cursor clip.
+* Buttons of the 3rd row select the Automation Write Mode.
+* The bottom row selects the length of new clips (which can be created with Alt+Record).

 The Mute/Solo buttons have the following functions: